judax/OculusMobileSDKHeadTrackingXWalkViewExtension/README.md

 The OculusMobileSDKHeadTracking project allows to access just the head tracking part from the Oculus Mobile SDK.
 Using a Crosswalk Extension, this project provides a javascript API so the head tracking information can be consumed from a web application.

+## Folder Structure

+* **3rdparty**: The third party libraries used to build this library.
+The Oculus Mobile SDK, the OculudMobileSDKHeadTracking, the Crosswalk WebView and Zebra Crossing.
+* **build**: The final build of this library.
+You can use these final products if you do not want to build the library yourself.
+* **java**: The java side of the library.
+This is the final API that other projects will see/use.
+* **javadoc**: The javadoc of the java side of the library.
+* **test**: A simple test that shows how to use the library.
+The test uses a crosswalk webview to provide a full browser test.
+It also includes a URL intoduction UI with the help of Zebra Crossing for QRCode reading (easing the URL typing).
+* **markdown**: Resources used in this markdown documentation.

 ## Assumptions

 * This documentation will assume that you have experience on Android development and more specifically on using Eclipse to develop Android projects.